Home > Lock Apps > How to Lock Apps on Mac Easily and Effectively

 Free Download macOS 10.12 or later

-3. Click the lock icon in the menu bar and choose Open Main Window.
+3. Click the AppCrypt icon in the menu bar.
+Select Open Main Window.

-4. Enter the AppCrypt password to access the main window.
+4. Enter the password to access the main window.

 a dialog asking for password